microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

    - The core will need to be able to accept a PID using some method, and be able to `DuplicateHandle` the swapchain to that PID.
 It'll also need to raise the `SwapChainHandleChanged` event.
-   - The Control UI layer would need to recieve a GUID in the ctor, and use that connect to the out-of-proc core.
+   - The Control UI layer would need to receive a GUID in the ctor, and use that connect to the out-of-proc core.
 It'll pass the UI's PID to the core, and attach to the core's swap chain handle.
    - The UI layer will be smart enough to call either the implementation method